Why raw milk

 Processors can also reject the producer’s milk, due to operational constraints or other reasons, forcing the farmer to dump good milk down the drain as they cannot legally sell it elsewhere.
 Depending on the commodities market is putting farmers out of business, and driving some into raw milk production (an upgrade).

-Choosing raw milk allows our farmers to maintain ownership of their production from start-to-finish.
+Choosing raw milk allows our farmers to maintain ownership of their production from start to finish.

 When a raw milk farmer needs an extra buck per gallon, they are free to set the price.
 This makes the independent raw milk operation more resilient, and ready to perform in a rapidly changing environment, than the conventional dairy farms who are bottlenecked by milk processing corporations.